HydroModPy/HydroModPy/docs/developers/binaries.md

 ## Source and integrity

-The binaries are pulled from the USGS Executables release on GitHub (`MODFLOW-USGS/executables`) by `flopy.utils.get_modflow`.
+The binaries are pulled from the MODFLOW-ORG Executables release on GitHub (`MODFLOW-ORG/executables`) by `flopy.utils.get_modflow`.
 Integrity is guaranteed by GitHub TLS (HTTPS) plus the release tag pin.
 We do not ship a separate SHA-256 manifest because the upstream release is the authoritative source, and pinning `--release` to a specific tag is the